Your monthly pledge: A lifeline for animals. START NOW!

 At no other time in history have animals suffered on such a massive scale.
 The reason for their suffering?
 Factory farming for meat, dairy and eggs.

-Did you know the number of industrial livestock slaughtered each year is eight times the human population on Earth?
+Did you know the number of animals killed yearly is eight times Earth’s human population?

 At no other time in history have animals suffered and died on such a massive scale.